-We also know — and everyone expected this — that the Pixel 7 will use the second-generation Tensor chip, further unlocking all kinds of AI and machine learning applications.
-Here's hoping that it's also on par with the Snapdragon 8 Gen 1, and that it sports a newer, more efficient 5G modem.
+We also know — as we were expecting — that the Pixel 7 will use the second-generation Tensor chip, further unlocking all kinds of AI and machine learning applications in this fall's phones.

-Let's focus on the biggest thing: the camera lenses.
-While the Pixel 6 and Pixel 6 Pro offered a subtler, more subdued lens design, the Pixel 7 and Pixel 7 Pro put the cameras on full blast.
+It's quite a different look from the Pixel 6 and Pixel 6 Pro and their more subdued lens design.
+The Pixel 7 and Pixel 7 Pro have really put the cameras on full blast.
 Anyone looking at you holding up your phone will see the lenses spread across that aluminum bar.

 I'm not sold on this, but I still haven't come around on the new Pixel design.
 I like my Pixel 6 Pro's hidden camera lenses, and I don't know if I will ever like the Pixel 7's new focus.
-The camera bar is still a bit awkward looking in my opinion, and the new flashy metal look does not appeal to me.
+The camera bar is still a bit awkward looking in my opinion, and the new flashy aluminum bar isn't appealing on first glance.
 I will have to get the phones in-hand before I draw final conclusions, however.

 This is only a patent, and so it could still be some years away from being ready to use, if it materializes at all.
 However it would make for a great centerpiece feature for a future Pixel.

 For colors, the base Pixel 7 has been rumored to come in black, white, coral and blue.
-No leaks have detailed which colors the Pixel 7 Pro will be offered in, but if these renders are anything to go by, a sky blue option would suit the Pro phone nicely.
+No leaks have detailed which colors the Pixel 7 Pro will be offered in, but if the render above is anything to go by, a sky blue option would suit the Pro phone nicely.

 Google Pixel 7: what we want to see

-The lack of Pixel 7 rumors isn't stopping us from coming up with our own wish list.
-If anything, we hope that Google is taking suggestions for its next phone.
+The lack of more definitive Pixel 7 rumors hasn't stopped us from coming up with our own wish list.
+If anything, we hope that Google is taking suggestions for its next phone beyond what it's already announced.

 A more reliable fingerprint reader